RobertTalbert/sevensteps/SevenSteps.md

 ### FAQ's about Step 1

-__Q:__ _I can't seem to come up with decent learning objectives for my lesson.
-What should I do?_

-__A:__ If you are using a textbook, start by skimming it and seeing what kinds of activities and exercises appear in the section you are teaching.
-Ask yourself: _What seem to be the most common tasks that these activities, examples, and exercises are expecting students to accomplish?_ This will give a good start on a list of learning objectives.
-You can also look around online for syllabi and materials from similar courses taught by others, and mine those resources for _their_ learning objectives.
-Finally, you can ask other people --- colleagues in your department, people in your personal learning network, etc. --- what _they_ think are the top 2--3 things students should learn in your lesson.

-__Q:__ _What if I have more than 8 learning objectives for my lesson?
-Am I expecting too much from students?_
+__Q:__ How do I decide on the learning objectives for my lesson?

-__A:__ It's quite possible that a complex lesson could have a fairly long list of learning objectives.
-However it's also possible that you are being overly ambitious.
-Take a good look at your list and ask yourself: _Are some of these objectives not strictly necessary for my lesson, and therefore I can remove them without harming the academic rigor of my class?_ Also: _Is it possible to combine some of these objectives into one larger objective of which the smaller ones are instances?_ Also: _Am I trying to do too much in one class meeting, and should I see if I can carve out more time in a second session to cover all these objectives?_

-__Q:__ _And what if I only have one or two objectives?
-Is this not enough?_

-__A:__ It's possible that your lesson involves just one or two concrete learning objectives.
-But it's not likely!
-It's probably that the learning objectives you have can, and possibly should, be split up into smaller ones that can and perhaps should be measured separately.
+__A:__ Use your own judgment as a professional as to what students should be able to do, with skill and fluency, once the lesson is over.
+If you are having difficulty coming up with these, one hack is to look at your textbook if you are using one.
+Ask yourself: _What seem to be the most common tasks that the textbook seems to highlight, in the examples and exercises and so on?_ Textbooks aren't perfect but you can often reverse-engineer learning objectives from them if they are reasonably well-written.

+__Q:__ I can't seem to get away from the verbs "know" and "understand".
+How do I move beyond these words?

+__A:__ It's OK to _start_ with "know", "understand", "appreciate", etc. as learning objectives as long as we get more specific.
+To drill down into the specifics, ask yourself: What do I mean by "know" (or "understand", etc.) and what evidence will students show me that convinces me that they "know" ("understand", etc.) that material?
+For example, suppose in my algebra lesson I wanted students to "know the quadratic formula".
+What do I mean by "know"?
+I could mean "state from memory"; or I could mean "explain the parts"; or I could mean "give conditions when the formula should be used and when it should not be used"; or I could mean "derive the formula from scratch"; or I could mean "apply it to a real world situation".
+All of these things could reasonably be interpreted as "knowing" the quadratic formula.
+Which one(s) do I mean?
+First of all, decide this for your lesson.

+Then once you have decided, you are already more specific and it may be the case that no further wordsmithing is needed.
+For example I do want students to state the quadratic formula from memory, and I want them to apply it to real world situations.
+Well, there are the objectives: "State the quadratic formula from memory", and "Apply the quadratic formula to real-world problems".
+Depending on my situation I might want to add some more to these, but as learning objectives these stand up pretty well.

 ---

 ## Step 2: Remix the learning objectives in order of complexity

-### What we going to do in this step
+### What we are going to do in this step

 In this step, we are going to __take the learning objective list from Step 1 and reorder it according to the cognitive complexity of the tasks from simplest to hardest__.

 ### Why are we going to do it

 Not all learning objectives in a lesson are created equal.
 Some are very simple: stating definitions of terms, recalling key dates and facts, identifying parts of the body or parts of a painting.
 Some are much more complex: analyzing a poem for structure, critiquing an argument, creating a model. __In flipped learning, we want students to engage with new concepts independently in their individual spaces but we do not expect students to master all the learning objectives on their own__.

-That is, we don't expect students to "teach themselves the material" --- not all of it, anyway.
+We don't expect students to "teach themselves the material" --- not all of it, anyway.
 But we do insist that students learn the _basic_ material, the stuff that can certainly be acquired through guided, structured independent work.
 In order to do this, both we and our students have to have a sense of which objectives are simple and which ones aren't.
 That's probably easy for us, but not so easy for students, who typically have little to no experience in judging the complexity of a learning task from its description.

 A useful framework for thinking about complexity of learning tasks is __Bloom's Taxonomy__ ([^ref-bloom] and revised/updated in [^ref-bloomupdate]).
 Bloom's Taxonomy is often depicted as a pyramid:

 ![Bloom's Taxonomy](vandycft-bloom.jpg)

 Categories of cognitive tasks that are lower on the pyramid are considered to be less cognitively complex, and the complexity increases as we move up the pyramid.
-Note in this picture the _action verbs_ that are often associated with the various levels.
+Note the action verbs in each level --- very useful for fleshing out learning objectives.
 Here is a 3D depiction of Bloom's Taxonomy made by Rex Heer at Iowa State University that splits student learning activities into two dimensions (Knowledge and Cognitive Processes) and then vertically by complexity level:

 ![3D Bloom's Taxonomy](iowast-bloom.png)

-The 3D version is particularly helpful in university-level mathematics where a distinction between __procedural knowledge__ (recall of formulas and methods, and performance of mechanical computation) and __conceptual knowledge__ (deeper understanding of mathematical concepts, as measured in different ways such as applications and proof) becomes important.
+We want to use Bloom's Taxonomy or something like it to put our learning objective list in order.

 **Example:** Remember the learning objectives from the quadratic formula lesson: